mobile View, to the German Version tap the flag

 Meaning/Origin of the Coat of Arms

-The Leeward Islands became awarded an own badge in the year 1871.
-It showed a pineapple at a coast with two ships.
+The British Leeward Islands were given their own badge in 1871.
+It showed a pineapple on a coast with two ships.

 Source: Wikipedia (EN), Flags of the World